apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**BBC visits Iran polling station as voting begins**
+**An officer and a process server were killed and 2 officers shot as eviction notice served in Missouri**

-You can read more about it [here](https://www.bbc.com/news/av/world-middle-east-68445596).
+You can read more about it [here](https://www.cnn.com/2024/03/01/us/missouri-shooting-officer-killed/index.html).

 ## Requirements
 - Python 3.8